-In Waterford, Connecticut, there are particular taxes that are levied on employees, which are deducted from their paychecks.
-The generally well-known employment taxes are the Medicare and Social Security tax, for which a small percentage of every employee's paycheck is deducted.
+In Waterford, Michigan, some taxes are placed on employees, and deducted from their paychecks.
+Most people are aware of the Medicare and Social Security taxes - which fund those two programs by taking a small percentage of every paycheck an employee receives.

 But what if you're self-employed?
 You're still obliged to pay these taxes, since you will also be eligible for those retirement programs.
 It's also your responsibility to determine what your tax liability is.